fnuecke/lama/README.md

 This API only works on turtles that have an ID and that use fuel.
 The ID is required for state persistence, the fuel is used for checking whether the turtle finished a move that was interrupted by a forced shut down (game quit / chunk unloaded).

-**Important:** when using this API, you *must not* use any of the original movement related functions, since that would invalidate the API's internal state (coordinates would no longer match).
-Always use the functions of this API to move the turtle.
+**Important:** when using this API, you *must not* use any of the original movement related functions, since that would invalidate the API's internal state (coordinates would no longer match), neither the original refuel function, which would also invalidate the state.
+Always use the functions of this API to move and refuel the turtle.
 You can use `lama.hijackTurtleAPI()` to have the functions in the turtle API replaced with wrappers for this API's functions.
 The native functions won't be touched; don't use them either way.

 Recommended
 -----------